maetyu-d/fabric/README.md

 ## JUCE Runtime Model

-Inside a JUCE MIDI effect plugin, the architecture could look like:
+Inside a JUCE MIDI effect plugin, the architecture is something like:

 - `PulseLexer`
 - `PulseParser`